Human Resources Administrative Practice Manual:

 Website Address for This Policy

-These definitions apply to these terms as they are used in this policy:
+The below definitions apply to terms used in this policy:

 Board of Regents: The governing body of the University System of Georgia